NVIDIA-AI-IOT/jetnet/docs/setup_multi-container.md

 > If you are using the same Jetson to run the web browser, it is `http://0.0.0.0:8080`

 #### Terminal 2

+Open another terminal, and launch the second container for text detection.
+Notice that we use a different port.

 ```bash
 cd jetnet